app.loshadki

 This time name it Work, change Use applications to Selected and select only Google Chrome from the list.

-While editing this rule click on the Edit focus hints and add a new Focus hint with name Work.
+While editing this rule, click on Edit focus hints and add a new Focus hint with the name Work.

-After that save the rule.
+After that, save the rule.

 Work rule